-- 1 Display/project the photograph so all students can view it to analyze. - 2 To record this exercise, you can print out a copy of the directed-learning or blank K-W-L (Know, Wonder, Learn) that you can fill out and project for students to see.
-You also can re-create a version of the chart on the board or on a large piece of poster paper. - Read the source's background information aloud to students. - 4 As a class, work through the K-W-L chart together.
+1 Display/project the photograph so all students can view it to analyze.

+- 2 To record this exercise, you can print out a copy of the directed-learning or blank K-W-L (Know, Wonder, Learn) chart that you can fill out and project for students to see.
+You also can re-create a version of the chart on the board or on a large piece of poster paper. - 3 Read the source's background information aloud to students. - 4 As a class, work through the K-W-L chart together.
 Record student answers and observations on the chart.
 Below are some additional questions that may help facilitate the activity. - Who is in the image?
 What is happening? - When was the image created?
-Where is it happening? - What questions do you have about the image and where would you search for answers?
+Where is it happening? - What questions do you have about the image and where would you search for answers? - 5 Allow students opportunities to answer questions generated through the K-W-L chart.
+Students could investigate sites, read passages or books related to the topic.

-- "Land of Promise" photograph - Computer or document projector to show enlarged-version of the print - K-W-L chart (either one to fill out as an entire class or one for each student/small group)
+- "Land of Promise" image - Computer or document projector to show enlarged-version of the print - K-W-L chart (either one to fill out as an entire class or one for each student/ small group) - Suggested Books: Escaping to America by Rosalyn Schanzer; How People Immigrate by Sarah De Capua